AMWA-TV/bcp-003/security-proposal.md

 TLS\_DHE\_RSA\_WITH\_AES\_256\_CBC\_SHA256

-This reduced set of cipher suites MAY be supported by NMOS API servers not requiring wishing to reduce hardware resource by supporting only ECDSA certificates (omitting RSA certificates).
+This reduced set of cipher suites MAY be supported by servers not requiring wishing to reduce hardware resource by supporting only ECDSA certificates (omitting RSA certificates).